Salted Caramel Apple Pie.

 Today’s recipe is for a double crust pie.
 Do you want visuals for how to make the dough?
 See my step-by-step tutorial page.

 You’re going to cut the cold butter and shortening into the flour until the mixture resembles coarse meal.
 Pea-sized bits with a few larger bits of fat is OK.
 I use a pastry cutter.
 It’s easier, less messy, and quicker.
-If you do not have a pastry cutter, use a fork.
-But buy one – they are an inexpensive addition to a baker’s kitchen.
+If you do not have a pastry cutter, use two forks.
+But buy one – they are an inexpensive addition to a baker’s kitchen!